knowthelist/fhem-tablet-ui/README.md

 - doublebox-h	: container to place 2 small widgets (e.g. switch) side by side
 - triplebox-v   : container to place 3 small widgets (e.g. switch) one above the other
 - timestamp		: deliver the date time for the reading instead of the value
+- blink         : blink animatation for label or symbol widget
+- rotate-90		: rotate (e.g an image) for 90 degres

+Positioning:
+- conatainer	: new box or new row
+- col-x-y 		: new column with x/y of width (col-1-3,col-2-3,col-1-2,col-1-4,col-1-8,col-1-5,col-2-5,col-3-5,col-4-5)
 - inline		: positioning elements in a row, no line break
 - top-space     : 15px extra on top (top-space-2x -> 30px; top-space-3x -> 45px)
 - left-space	: 15px extra on left (left-space-2x -> 30px; left-space-3x -> 45px)